Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/README.md

 ### Vault Client:
 A vault client performs interactions with the Keys and Secrets client for creating and getting an instance of the Keys/Secrets client.
 An asynchronous and synchronous, VaultClient, client exists in the SDK allowing for selection of a client based on an application's use case.
 The Key Vault client library performs cryptographic key operations and vault operations against the Key Vault service.
 Once you've initialized a VaultClient, you can interact with the primary resource types in Key Vault.

 For more information about these resources, see [What is Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis).

+### Secret Client:
+A secret client offers operations to create, retrieve, update, delete, purge, backup, restore and list the secrets in the Key Vault.
+An asynchronous and synchronous, SecretClient, client exists in the SDK allowing for selection of a client based on an application's use case.
+Once you've initialized a SecretClient, you can interact with the primary resource `Secret` in Key Vault.

+For more information on SecretClient, see [API reference documentation](TODO) and [Source Code](TODO) for Secrets Client.

+### Key Client:[UPDATE]
+A key client performs interactions with the Keys and Secrets client for creating and getting an instance of the Keys/Secrets client.
+An asynchronous and synchronous, VaultClient, client exists in the SDK allowing for selection of a client based on an application's use case.
+The Key Vault client library performs cryptographic key operations and vault operations against the Key Vault service.
+Once you've initialized a VaultClient, you can interact with the primary resource types in Key Vault.

+For more information about these resources, see [What is Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis).